wpswings/event-tickets-manager-for-woocommerce/README.md

 **2) Fully Customizable PDF Tickets**: We have now introduced fully customizable PDF tickets.
 This allows the users to create event tickets the way they want.

-**3) Multiple Layouts for Tickets PDFs**: The WooCommerce Events Plugin now offers a feature that allows users to select from multiple layout options for ticket PDFs when creating and managing events.
+**3) Multiple Layouts for Tickets PDFs**: The WordPress Events Plugin now offers a feature that allows users to select from multiple layout options for ticket PDFs when creating and managing events.

-**4) Send Ticket Details with SMS**: Merchants can assure that the customers have received their products by tracking SMSs.
+**4) Send Ticket Details with SMS**: Merchants can ensure that the customers have received their products by tracking SMSs.

-**5) Facebook Sharing of Tickets**: Event Tickets WooCommerce allows you to share your events on Facebook to get the traffic and audience for your event, this helps you to generate revenue.
+**5) Facebook Sharing of Tickets**: WordPress Events Plugin allows you to share your events on Facebook to get the traffic and audience for your event, this helps you to generate revenue.

-**6) Email Reminder Before Event**: In Event Tickets WooCommerce, merchants are allowed to send an email reminder to their customers before an event to notify customers that the event will start or x no. of days left to the event.
+**6) Email Reminder Before Event**: WordPress calendar plugin, merchants are allowed to send an email reminder to their customers before the WordPress event to notify customers that the event will start or x no. of days left to the event.

-### TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WOOCOMMERCE EVENTS PLUGIN
+### TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WORDPRESS EVENTS PLUGIN

 The Events Manager plugin lets the merchant add events as WooCommerce products and create a ticketing website with WordPress.
 > Note:  Get [**Event Tickets Manager For WooCommerce Pro**](https://wpswings.com/product/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-github-page&utm_campaign=go-pro)

 ### See What Garden Rock Music Band is Saying About The Event Plugin
-> Perfect customer service by WP Swings; the plugin works as expected; and the services from WP Swings is great! [**See Event Tickets Manager Case Study**]( https://wpswings.com/case-studies/gardenrock/?utm_source=wpswings-event-case-study&utm_medium=events-github-page&utm_campaign=event-case-study )
+> Perfect customer service by WP Swings; the plugin works as expected; and the services from WP Swings are great! [**See Event Tickets Manager Case Study**]( https://wpswings.com/case-studies/gardenrock/?utm_source=wpswings-event-case-study&utm_medium=events-github-page&utm_campaign=event-case-study )

 ### DOCUMENTATION OF PREMIUM VERSION